Seven Ways from Sundown: Plot

 Hennessey protests that it is unusual that a new recruit be sent on such a mission after such a dangerous man, but Herly insists.

-They track Flood for some days, however, as they get close to Flood, he ambushes them and shoots Hennessey from close range.
-Hennessy orders Jones to turn back, but he refuses, and Hennessey dies.
+They track Flood for some days, however, as they get close to Flood, he ambushes them and shoots Hennessey from a distance.
+Hennessey orders Jones to turn back, but he refuses, and Hennessey dies.
 Jones buries him, and he continues on.

-Despite his inexperience, Jones manages to capture the outlaw, but he soon finds that transporting him to prison will not be easy.
+Despite his inexperience, Jones manages to capture Flood, but he soon finds that transporting him to prison will not be easy.
 Flood, though easygoing in his manner, warns Jones that he will never be locked up again, but Jones is determined to take him back to Texas, and to justice.
 Flood has opportunities to kill Jones, but instead continues on the journey, all the while insisting that he will never be put back in jail.
-Along the way, several people for various reasons want to either kill the young Ranger and Flood.
+Along the way, several people for various reasons want to kill either the young Ranger or Flood.
 Flood is extremely popular in some towns, who want to free him, while others want to kill him for his past deeds, or for the bounty.
-It is revealed that Flood has an extensive criminal history, having escaped jail multiple times and the noose twice.
+It is revealed that Flood has an extensive criminal history, having escaped jail several times and the noose twice.

-As the Ranger and his prisoner make their dangerous journey, they occasionally have to work together to survive.
+As Jones and his prisoner make their dangerous journey, they occasionally have to work together to survive.
 They form a grudging respect for each other, almost a friendship, but they know that in the end they are on opposite sides of the law.